- Children need to develop emotional intelligence to manage their emotions, just like adults.

 Just like adults, children need to develop strategies for managing their emotions.
 Many times, toddlers and young children will bite or hit out of frustration, or have a hard time calming down after an exciting day.
 It is a parent’s responsibility to teach them the skills needed to identify and healthily express their feelings.
 Although aggressive behaviors in young children may be challenging for parents, these situations are a great learning opportunity for them to identify and express their emotions!

-Research has shown the benefits that result from teaching emotional intelligence from a very young age.
-According to various studies, young children who participate in social-emotional skills programs show less aggression and anxiety, and become better at solving social problems.
+Young children who participate in social-emotional skills programs show less aggression and anxiety and become better at solving social problems.
 In fact, developing emotional intelligence, regulating emotions, and not reacting in impulsive or hurtful ways is now recognized as a critical factor in children’s psychological health.

-One thing is certain, we are not looking to change a particular feeling, we don’t want children to think that a feeling is “bad”, instead we want them not to be overwhelmed by it.
-In other words, if your daughter feels discouraged, encourage her to not give up; or if she feels anxious, talk it through with her so that she does not end up missing out on an adventure!
+One thing is certain, we are not looking to change a particular feeling, we don’t want children to think that a feeling is “bad”, instead, we want them not to be overwhelmed by it.
+In other words, if your little one feels discouraged, encourage them to not give up; or if they feel anxious, talk it through with them so that they don’t end up missing out on an adventure!

-If you want to help your little one regulate her emotions, here are few things you can do:
+If you want to help your little one regulate their emotions, here are few things you can do:

 1. Name emotions